mahnooriftikharrr/mahnooriftikharrr/README.md

-👩🏻‍🍳 I ran a **home-based bakery** — cinnamon rolls are my debugging fuel 🧁 📚 Avid reader — from **tech innovation** to **Pakistani literature** and **memoirs** 🚀 I love **hackathons** — the creative chaos, teamwork, and “we have 3 hours left” energy ☕ Dream of opening a **cozy café** for coders, artists, and dreamers 💖 I believe every project should combine **empathy + logic + imagination**
+👩🏻‍🍳 I ran a **home-based bakery** — cinnamon rolls are my debugging fuel 🧁 📚 Avid reader — from **tech innovation** to **Pakistani literature** and **memoirs** 🚀 I love **hackathons** — the creative chaos, teamwork, and “we have 3 hours left” energy ☕ Dream of opening a **cozy café** where you can get flowers, cookies, and books 💖 I believe every project should combine **empathy + logic + imagination**

 <p align="center">